China shuts down billionaire Wang Jianlin's golf courses

 A new crackdown began in 2004 and intensified under Xi.
 Since 2011, the government has closed more than 100 golf courses around the country, citing illegal land and water use, according to state media.

+Wanda received local government approval to use the land for the Changbaishan golf courses, a person familiar with the matter told CNNMoney.
+The local government had also agreed to compensate the company for any losses that might occur in the event of land use disputes, the person said.

+An official at the Fusong County government office declined to comment when reached by CNN.
+Further calls to the office went unanswered.

-For Wanda, the loss of the Changbaishan courses follows a series of other problems this year.
+The closure of the Changbaishan courses follow a series of other problems for Wanda this year.

 A number of its international deals failed to pan out after Beijing stepped up scrutiny of overseas acquisitions by Wanda and other major Chinese companies.